 Higher Education in Ireland is continually evolving, with significant changes to research policy and research funding occurring both nationally and internationally.
 DCU’s institutional strategy will evolve and respond to this landscape while adhering to our core values as an institution of transformation.
-The research component of DCU’s mission is supported centrally by four core teams – Research Development, Research Infrastructure, Research Project Administration and Research Support – with our ECIU and policy functions also playing key roles.
+The research component of DCU’s mission is supported centrally by four core teams – Research Development, Research Support, Research Project Administration and Research Infrastructure – with our ECIU and policy functions also playing key roles.

 These teams facilitate excellent research and research impact, support the enhancement of DCU’s research reputation and strategic national and international partnerships, provide sector-leading and integrated professional support for DCU’s research communities and enhance our internal research policy and process landscape to ensure DCU’s research is conducted to the highest possible standards.
 Our fundamental objective is support DCU’s researchers to transform lives and societies locally, nationally and globally.

 The Research Development team provide guidance, support and resources to encourage and facilitate competitive funding applications across a broad range of funding calls.
 These pre-award supports include developing individual researcher funding strategies, providing information and guidance on funders and specific calls and developing workshops, information sessions and application development materials.
 Additionally, the Research Development Officers (RDOs) provide in-depth review of grant applications with an emphasis on developing a clear, convincing and well-structured research proposal that aligns with the strategic requirements of the funder and call.